 Want a more modern and chic look for your traditional corporate sales brochure?

-We’ve got modern corporate brochure templates for you below; whether you work for a multinational corporation or a small business.
+We’ve got modern corporate sales brochure templates for you below; whether you work for a multinational corporation or a small business.

 Bonus Piktochart benefit: If you’re on a tight budget, you can get them for just a few dollars with Piktochart, and you can even customize fonts, photos, and colors (the sky’s the limit!) so you can reuse the same brochure format for your next projects.

 What’s the standard marketing brochure size?

 Brochures come in different sizes and can be designed as a tri-fold asset or single page, but A4 is the most commonly used brochure size and format.

 An A4 is 8.5″ x 11″ in the US, while it’s 8.3″ x 11.7″ in the rest of the world.
 Use the infographic as your guide for the best brochure sizes below.

 Get Piktochart, an easy-to-use brochure maker

-Before you design your brochures, don’t forget these important details and pertinent information — your business name, company logo, product benefits, contact information, social media channels, location, and business hours.
+Before you design your business brochures, don’t forget these important details and pertinent information — your business name, company logo, product benefits, contact information, social media channels, location, and business hours.

 With that said, take Piktochart for a spin today and create professional-looking brochures using our top brochure examples and sales brochure templates!
 Sign up for a free Piktochart account.